UCL-ARC/Mutein/Pipelines/geneanalysis/readme.md

 - The 00 script is a parent script that runs all the other scripts with the correct dependencies
 -----------------------------------------------------------------------
 ### Scripts
+##### prepare
+- 1] This takes the gene and finds the appropriate pdb structues
-1. This runs foldx repairs on a pdb file, the repairs ensure that the atom positions are relaxed into a favoured position.
+- 2] This runs foldx repairs on a pdb file, the repairs ensure that the atom positions are relaxed into a favoured position.
-- background mutations
+##### background mutations
-2. This splits the possible mutations up into a config file ready for parallelizing
+- 3a] This splits the possible mutations up into a config file ready for parallelizing
-3. An array job: This calls foldx positionscan function with 1 of the rows from the config file, 1 set of mutations
+- 4a] An array job: This calls foldx positionscan function with 1 of the rows from the config file, 1 set of mutations
-4. This aggregates and performs some analysis on all the individual mutations
+- 5a] This aggregates and performs some analysis on all the individual mutations
-- variant mutations
+##### variant mutations
-5. This permutes the possible mutations and makes a config file
+- 3b] This makes a config for the variants
-6. An array job: This calls build for each mutation
+- 4b] An array job: This calls posscan for the variants
-7. And finally aggregates and analyses
+- 5b] And finally aggregates and analyses

-- N.B. there is not yet a job that compares the background to the variant data
-- N.B.2 the number of array jobs is arbitrary for script 3 and specific to the number of variants for script 6
+##### aggregate to the gene
+- 6] Aggregates all the pdb results into a gene result directory

 -----------------------------------------------------------------------
 ### Structure
 There are pairs of scripts bash/python.
 The bash submits to qsub, the python runs in python.
 This enables a test environment to run the python scripts via both CI and user testing from the tests directory.